2015 Annual Conference

 - Providing CONTINUING EDUCATION Credit for 11 disciplines

-- Present your latest research to an international audience
+- Present your latest research to a vast international audience

 - Boost recognition of your work